-End-to-end walks are run as part of our walk programme, and are for those wishing to complete the entire Heysen Trail.
+End-to-end walks are run as part of our walk programme, and are for those wishing to walk some or all of the Heysen Trail.
 As the schedule and trail logistics are done by the Friends organisation it is easy for walkers to participate, and many enjoy the social aspect of the group.

 On the Day

 On the day walkers drive to the end of the day’s walk.
 Sometimes they may meet somewhere in the metropolitan area to carpool.
 Leaving their cars at the end of the day’s walk, they board a charter bus which takes the group to the start of the day’s walk.
 From there they hike to the end of the day’s walk and their cars.

 There are many end-to-end groups, some are at various points along the trail, others have now finished the trail.
 Each has started at the start of the Heysen Trail at Cape Jervis.
 Each group takes six years to walk the trail.
 Some people walk with more than one end-to-end group so as to walk more than once a month, thereby completing the trail in less than six years.

 On the two-day weekend walks, from the middle or end of the third year, the group walks on the Saturday, stays overnight in a local town (in B&B accommodation, motels, caravan parks), often sharing a meal, and then walking again on Sunday.
 Walkers need to arrange their own accommodation.

 End-to-End walks are reasonably demanding and for walkers who have walked regularly in various terrain.
 They have a walking time of 5 to 8 hours and will require a high degree of physical fitness.

 All walks are subject to you wearing appropriate clothing.
 Prime considerations are warmth and weather protection.
 Your safety and the safety of the walking group can be jeopardised by you wearing inappropriate clothing.
 In an emergency situation it can take hours to evacuate a sick or injured walker.
 Leaders may not accept people for a walk who have not come appropriately dressed or prepared.